 I moved to Baltimore in 2007, appreciating the similar community feel and culture to my hometown of Pittsburgh.
-I was hired as Towson University's Eating Disorder Services Coordinator, helping college students address eating and body image concerns and providing workshops.
-I was promoted to Director of Clinical Services at Towson in 2012, overseeing all psychotherapy and emergency services.
-I left Towson University in 2015 to focus on my practice.
+I was hired as Towson University's Eating Disorder Services Coordinator, helping college students address eating and body image concerns and providing Mindfulness workshops, groups.
+I was promoted to Director of Clinical Services at Towson in 2012, overseeing all psychotherapy and emergency services, as well as coordinating Mindfulness and Meditation Services.
+I left Towson University in 2015 to focus on my private psychotherapy practice.

 Dr. Fenton is a licensed psychologist with a practice near Baltimore, Maryland

 2021: Began training in Mindfulness Based Cognitive Therapy

 Fellow, Maryland Psychological Association

 Member, Institute for Mindfulness and Psychotherapy